Nextiva / Blog / VoIP

 Bottom line — if growth and distributed teams are priorities, strongly consider hosted.
 Scales cost-effectively, staff can self-manage anywhere, and you transfer technical ownership offshore.

-The flexibility and access speed are big advantages over dated on-site systems.
+The flexibility and access speed, along with the ability to easily port existing numbers, are big advantages over dated on-site systems.

 Here’s a quick video that explains step-by-step how to replace your PBX.